 Kahlua Recipe – This one is simple: Kahlua, hot coffee, and Irish Whiskey or Baileys.
-For an extra flavor boost, top the whipped cream with chocolate shavings, which really make the Kahlua flavor pop.
+For an extra flavour boost, top the whipped cream with chocolate shavings, which really make the Kahlua flavour pop.

 Irish Cream Coffee – This one uses half Irish whiskey and half Baileys.
-It’s topped with a Maraschino cherry, adding a splash of color.
+It’s topped with a Maraschino cherry, adding a splash of colour.

 FREE DOWNLOAD: 19 Mouthwatering Coffee Recipes In A Beautiful, Print-Worthy E-Book.

 >>> Click here to grab this coffee recipes e-book completely FREE!

 If you’re as excited about coffee recipes as we are, head over to our recipes library here.
 And if it’s the boozy nature of this drink that’s getting you excited – hold onto your panties; here’s our ultimate list of coffee cocktails – right here.

 Classic and timeless – Craved by many, but mastered by few.
 This is a simple yet authentic recipe that will pick you up and throw you down at the same time.